Marriage in the Church of Jesus Christ of Latter-day Saints: Civil marriage and divorce and its relationship to celestial marriage

 In some legal jurisdictions, celestial marriages can be recognized as civil marriages; in other cases, couples are civilly married outside of the temple and are later sealed in a celestial marriage.
 The church will no longer perform a celestial marriage on a couple unless they are first (or simultaneously) legally married.

 A celestial marriage is not annulled by a civil divorce: a "cancellation of a sealing" may be granted, but only by the First Presidency, the highest authority in the church.
 Civil divorce and marriage outside the temple carry with them a stigma in Mormon culture; the church teaches that the "gospel of Jesus Christ—including repentance, forgiveness, integrity, and love—provides the remedy for conflict in marriage.

 Polygamy

 Until 1890, the LDS Church openly sanctioned plural marriage, which was the practice of marrying a man celestially to multiple women.
 Such polygamous marriages were celestial marriages only, not legal civil marriages.
 Today, the church is opposed to such marriages and excommunicates members who participate in them, whether or not polygamy is legal in the jurisdiction in question.
-The church teaches that “the standard doctrine of the church is monogamy" and that polygamy was a temporary exception to the rule.
-In defence of the practice, some early church leaders taught that God the Father and Jesus Christ both practiced polygamy.
+The church teaches that "the standard doctrine of the church is monogamy" and that polygamy was a temporary exception to the rule.
+In defense of the practice, some early church leaders taught that God the Father and Jesus Christ both practiced polygamy.
 These ideas were generally accepted among church members in the 1850s.